jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

                     // if sending data, must set headers request.setRequestHeader('Content-Type', 'application/x-www-form-urlencoded'); // as example
             // request.open('GET', '/path', false) indicates a synchronous request
-            // this functionality may be deprecated request.setRequestHeader(header, value);  // set HTTP `header` to `value` request.abort();  // cancel an active request request.getResponseHeader('Content-Type');
+            // - setting sychronous requests may be deprecated
+            // Note: must set request method using `request.open` before setting request headers request.setRequestHeader(header, value);  // set HTTP `header` to `value` request.abort();  // cancel an active request request.getResponseHeader('Content-Type');

-// properties of XMLHttpRequest object request.responseText; // raw text of response body request.response;     // parsed response (not always meaningful) request.status;       // number code
+// properties of XMLHttpRequest object request.responseText; // raw text of response body request.response;     // parsed (interpreted) response based on value in `.responseText` (not always meaningful) request.status;       // number code request.statusText;
-request.statusText;
 request.timeout;      // max time a request can take to complete (in ms), default is `0` request.readyState;   // no default value

 request.responseType = 'json';  // could also be 'text', 'arraybuffer', 'blob', 'document'
+                                // - assigning this affects the interpreted value in `request.response`
                                 // see comments below in Data Serialization > Receiving JSON data

 // since request.send is asynchronous, can use event listener on 'load'